SquirrelCorporation/SquirrelServersManager/site/contribute/conventions.md

 ## Async/Await

-- Apply async/await syntax for handling promises, as it structures asynchronous code to behave like synchronous code.
+- Use async/await syntax for handling promises, as it structures asynchronous code to behave like synchronous code.

 ## Code Formatting